TheAngryRaven/Ravenclaw/readme.md

 Sends you a message displaying the bots uptime in a fashion as such `0d 20h 3m 28s`.

 ####Mod Commands
->Mods are currently programed to use all admin commands except for **Secure, test and loadini**.
+>Mods are currently programed to use all admin commands except for **Secure, test and reload**.
 They currently can also use the PM commands.

 ####User Commands
 >Anyone in the group the bot is in can use these commands.